the-code-camp/cloudnative/labs/containers/solution.md

 You might start by downloading the Java package:

 ```
-docker pull java
+docker pull java:9-jdk
 ```

 Run a container to check the Java version:

 ```
-docker run java java -version
+docker run java:9-jdk java -version
 ```

-And then the JRE build for Alpine is the smallest:
+And then the JRE build for Slim is the smallest:

 ```
-docker pull java:8-jre-alpine
+docker pull java:9-jre-slim
 ```

 ```
 docker image ls java
 ```

-> Latest is 640MB; 8 JRE is 100MB *but* both 4 years old...
+> 9-jdk is around 600MB; 9 JRE is 286MB *but* both are more than 4 years old...

 ## Using OpenJDK